c85/health-assessment-project/README.md

 ## Security & Compliance

-- **HIPAA Compliance**: Secure data transmission and access controls
+- **HIPAA Compliance***: Secure data transmission and access controls
 - **Provider Authentication**: RFID-based authentication ensures only authorized personnel can access patient data
 - **Audit Trail**: All provider actions are logged and tracked
 - **Secure Network Communication**: Encrypted HTTPS communication with Oracle Apex backend

+\* **Disclaimer**: This project is for demonstration and educational purposes only.
+While the system implements security features and access controls, it is not actually HIPAA-compliant and should not be used in a production healthcare environment.
+Real HIPAA compliance requires comprehensive security audits, formal compliance certifications, and adherence to all applicable regulations and standards.

 ## Use Cases